 Do you want to live on campus next year?
 Are you interested in being a part of a meaningful, intentional community?

-Live in the Interfaith House
+Live in Interfaith House!

-Members of the community are expected to make a commitment to living together in inter-faith community.
-Activities include regular community meals focusing on varied topics of interest and occasional events for the broader Macalester community, as suggested and designed in partnership with the staff of the Center for Religious and Spiritual Life.
+Members of the community are expected to make a commitment to living together in community.
+Activities include weekly community meals focusing on varied topics of interest and occasional events for the broader Macalester community, as suggested and designed in partnership with the staff of the Center for Religious and Spiritual Life.
 Expectations of residency include: